aherbert/gdsc-smlm/docs/model_plugins.rst

      - Set to **true** to allow the histograms to be selected, otherwise all histograms are shown.

    * - Histogram bins
      - The number of bins in the histogram.
+Set to zero to auto-calibrate.

    * - Remove outliers
      - Remove outliers before plotting histograms.
 Outliers are 1.5 times the interquartile range above/below the upper/lower quartiles.
 Outliers are always removed for the Precision data since low photon signals can produce extreme precision values.

    * - Density radius
      - Specify the radius (relative to the Half-Width at Half-Maxima, HWHM, of the PSF) to use when calculating the localisation density around each molecule.
 The average density is shown in the summary table.
 The density is the number of molecules within the specified radius.

+   * - Depth-of-field
+     - The depth-of-field used to summarise the in focus localisations.

 Data Summary